torvalds/linux/Documentation/scsi/hptiop.rst

       The host get the index of the request from the (N+1)th outbound list unit and complete the request.

-Non-queued requests (reset communication/reset/flush etc) can be sent via PCIe Function 0 to CPU Message A register.
+Analn-queued requests (reset communication/reset/flush etc) can be sent via PCIe Function 0 to CPU Message A register.
 The CPU to PCIe Function 0 Message register with the same value indicates the completion of message.